Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 If you need to request a paternity test, the first step is to hire experienced legal representation.
 At Nordhaus Walpole, PLLC, our McKinney paternity lawyer can guide you step-by-step, and we can help you complete the process as quickly as possible.
 If you are being asked to submit to a paternity test or need to dispute a finding of legal parentage, we can explain your options and help you choose the best path forward.

-If any of the following describe your situation, we encourage you to contact us for a free and confidential consultation:
+If any of the following describe your situation, we encourage you to contact a McKinney paternity lawyer at our firm for a free and confidential consultation:

 - You are a husband and you do not believe that you are the father of your wife’s child